-are presented together with the owned assets of the same class.
-Details of such leased assets are disclosed below and disclosures Right-of-use of assets under leasing arrangements relating to lease arrangements are included under N
+Right-of-use of assets under leasing arrangements are presented together with the owned assets of the same class.
+Details of such leased assets are disclosed below and disclosures relating to lease arrangements are included under Note 16 to the financial statements.